octobercms/docs/setup-installation.md

 1. ZipArchive PHP Library
 1. GD PHP Library

-As of PHP 5.5, some OS distributions may require you to manually install the PHP JSON extension.
-When using Ubuntu, this can be done via `apt-get install php5-json`.
+Some OS distributions may require you to manually install the PHP JSON and XML extensions.
+For example, when using Ubuntu this can be done via `apt-get install php7.0-json` and `apt-get install php7.0-xml` respectively.

 When using the SQL Server database engine, you will need to install the [group concatenation](https://groupconcat.codeplex.com/) user-defined aggregate.